Blog

 Application developers and testers face specific challenges with their data needs that traditional tools don't address:

 - Shifting to different points in time.
-An example would be toggling tests back to just before a critical bug occurred to ensure it is fixed.
+An example would be toggling tests back to just before a critical software defect and ensure it is fixed.

 - Running through test scenarios and sharing the data state with teammates to help triage and confirm issues.